 Economic and Social Research Council (ESRC)

 The ESRC is the UK’s largest organisation for funding research on social and economic issues.
 The University, in collaboration with Brunel University and the Open University, hosts the Grand Union Doctoral Training Partnership - one of fourteen Doctoral Training Partnerships (DTPs) accredited by the ESRC as part of a new Doctoral Training Network.

 In order to be considered for a Grand Union DTP ESRC studentship, you must select 'ESRC Grand Union DTP ' in the University of Oxford Scholarships section of the University's graduate application form.
-You must complete a Grand Union DTP Application Form (which can be found on this page and the DTP website) and upload it, together with your graduate application form, by the relevant funding deadline for your course.
+You must complete a Grand Union DTP Application Form (which can be found on the DTP website) and upload it, together with your graduate application form, by the relevant funding deadline for your course.